ffont/source/README.md

  * switch to user `root` (`sudo su`)
  * edit `/etc/sudoers` to add the line `mind ALL=(ALL) NOPASSWD: ALL` in the *User privilege specification* AND comment the line `# %sudo ALL=(ALL) ALL`. **NOTE**: this gives too many permissions to `mind` user and should be fixed to give only what is needed.

+## Using the BLACKBOARD simulator in development

+TODO...

 # License